The Mering thesis and the roots of consensus history

 And what was that about the America dream?

 In preparation for my grand peroration, I did a quick Google search for novels about the American dream.
-Whether written in the 1920s or the 1950s or the 1960s, all the novels provided an exceedingly depression assessment of that dream.
-Gatsby was the rosiest of the lost, even considering what happened to Gastby’s dream after Daisy drove his yellow car over the body of Myrtle Wilson.
+Whether written in the 1920s or the 1950s or the 1960s, all the novels provided an exceedingly depressing assessment of that dream.
+Gatsby was the rosiest of the lot, even considering what happened to Gastby’s dream after Daisy drove his yellow car over the body of Myrtle Wilson.
 The Bell Jar?
 Revolutionary Road?
-The Grades of Wrath?
+The Grapes of Wrath?
 Daniel Horowitz of Culture Trip prefaces his own list of the nine greatest novels about the American dream with this uplifting exposition: